-In March 2016, the NRHA abandoned their welfare statement, and all other statements contained within their Code of Ethics for NRHA Professionals.
-The program designed to govern the standards of reining trainers and a compliance requirement that remained the same since 2011.
+In March 2016, the NRHA abandoned their welfare statement, and all other statements contained within its Code of Ethics for NRHA Professionals.
+The program is designed to govern the standards of reining trainers and a compliance requirement that remained the same since 2011.
 What caused this major change in their position on the Code of Ethics and regulation of trainers?

 Typically, a Code of Ethics sets a standard that both members and the public can rely upon in their dealings with an association and its members.
-Companies, Not-For-Profits and Associations published codes to provide the public and fellow members with confidence and a recourse if they feel unfairly treated in dealings with a member.
+Companies, Not-For-Profits and Associations published codes to provide the public and fellow members with confidence and recourse if they feel unfairly treated in dealings with a member.
 A place to hear their concerns independently and fairly.

 NRHA Professionals Card Application & Code of Ethics States:

 We, the members of the National Reining Horse Association Professionals in carrying out our role of providing service to the Reining horse industry, recognize the need to do so in a professional manner, and to represent the sport of reining in a professional manner with the highest degree of integrity.
 Therefore, we have set forth the following code of ethics, which shall govern our endeavors in the industry.

 By signing this application, I agree to be bound by the rules of the NRHA Professional Code of Ethics.
 I understand that in order to participate in this program, I must maintain continuous individual membership with NRHA.
 As a member of the NRHA Professionals, I will:

 - Adhere to the professional standards of the NRHA and work to further its goals and objectives.

 - Ensure that the welfare of the Reining horse is paramount and that every horse shall at all times be treated humanely and with dignity, respect and compassion.